tinkerhub/ComputerVision-with-PyTorch-Learning-Program/README.md

 * Ask doubts in the github repo issues.

-Evening : A task will be given in the slack channel.
+Evening : A task will be given in the telegram channel.
 Participants should try to do the task, upload the code to the specified GitHub repo.

 ### Day 4
 Google meets sessions with the mentor in the evening.